 The information below is not for a typical consumer looking to buy a diamond.
 If you are following our advice, any diamond you purchase will come with a legitimate GIA or AGS certificate and all you need to do is ensure the diamond matches the certificate.

 This guide is for people who own jewelry pieces or collections and want to know if they are real.

 But if you have jewelry pieces at home or from ancestors you wish to verify, this guide will provide you with at-home tests along with tests a diamond expert or jeweler can conduct with specialized equipment.

 If you’re not familiar with a diamond’s structure and components, you may be led to think that a gemstone is a diamond when it’s an entirely different stone—like cubic zirconia or moissanite.
 For this reason it’s essential to know how to spot a fake diamond.

 This guide is useful and practical yet no single at-home test should be regarded as conclusive.
-We always recommend having an expert assist you in reviewing a diamond.
 A diamond expert has the proper experience and equipment to confirm if a diamond is real or fake.

 Use this simple test to ensure a diamond is real.

 Find a normal sized drinking glass and fill it ¾ of the way with water.
 Carefully drop the loose stone into the glass.

 If the gemstone sinks, it’s a real diamond.
 If it floats underneath or at the surface of the water, you have a fake on your hands.